 TERNATE, Indonesia — A strong undersea earthquake hit off the coast of eastern Indonesia on Friday, but there were no immediate reports of injuries or serious damage and officials said it was unlikely to trigger a tsunami.

 The U.S. Geological Survey said the earthquake measured magnitude 6.5 and struck about 122 kilometers (76 miles) off Tobelo, a coastal town on Halmahera Island in North Maluku province.
 It said it was centered at a depth of about 38 kilometers (24 miles).

 The Indonesian Meteorology and Geophysics Agency put the magnitude at 6.7 and said it was unlikely to trigger a tsunami.

 Indonesia is prone to earthquakes due to its location on the Pacific "Ring of Fire," an arc of volcanoes and fault lines in the Pacific Basin.

-In 2004, a monster temblor off Aceh shores triggered a tsunami that killed 230,000 people in a dozen countries.
-Most of the deaths were in Aceh.
+In 2004, a massive earthquake off Sumatra triggered a tsunami that killed 230,000 people in a dozen countries.